- Search The Registry

 *Patrick Francis Healy was born on this date in1834.
 He was a Black minister and college administrator.

 Healy was born in Macon, Georgia to Irish American plantation owner Michael Healy and Mulatto slave Mary Eliza.
 His father acknowledged his children by Mary Eliza, and since they were technically slaves he arranged for them to leave Georgia and move to the North, where they would become free.
-His father sent his older sons to a Quaker school in Flushing, New York, when he heard of a new Jesuit College, the College of the Holy Cross in Worcester, Massachusetts, he sent his three oldest sons and Patrick to study there in 1844.
+His father sent his older sons to a Quaker school in Flushing, New York When he heard of a new Jesuit College, the College of the Holy Cross in Worcester, Massachusetts, he sent his three oldest sons and Patrick to study there in 1844.
 Following Patrick's graduation in 1850, he entered a Jesuit order and continued his studies.
 He was sent to Europe to study in 1858, because his race had become an issue in the United States.
-He attended University of Leuven in Belgium, earning his doctorate; becoming the first openly acknowledged American of African decent to do so.
+He attended University of Leuven in Belgium, earning his doctorate; becoming the first openly acknowledged American Black to do so.

 During this period he was also ordained to the priesthood on September 3, 1864.
 In 1866 he returned to the United States and taught philosophy at Georgetown University.
 Eight years later, in 1874, he became its twenty-ninth president.
 Healy's influence on Georgetown was far-reaching; he helped transform the small nineteenth century college into a major university for the twentieth century.
 He modernized the curriculum by requiring courses in the sciences, particularly chemistry and physics.
 He expanded and upgraded the schools of law and medicine.
 The most visible result of Healy's presidency was the construction of a large building begun in 1877 and first used in 1881, a building named in his honor as Healy Hall.